St. Paul's History

 After Fr.
 Bacon’s retirement in 2002, four interim priests served from 2002- 2008: The Rev. Vicky Kempf, The Rev. Bob Davidson, The Rev. Rob Lundquist (Priest in Charge) and The Rev. Nina Churchman.

 In 2009, St. Paul’s called The Rev. Bonnie Sarah Spencer, to be Rector.
 During her tenure, St. Paul’s continued its journey on the cutting edge.
 We were among the first Episcopal parishes in the Diocese of Colorado to hold blessing ceremonies for same gender couples.
 The entire parish celebrated the union of three parishioner same gender couples in 2012.
 Once it became legal, Rev. Bonnie and her partner were married.
 Under Rev. Bonnie’s tenure, the parish also began its service to homeless families through the Faith, Family, Hospitality program (FFH).
 We began to share our space with the Mary of Magdala Ecumenical Catholic community.
 Rev. Bonnie retired in November 2015.

 The Rev. Lyn Burns became our Interim Rector in January 2016.
-Under her leadership, St. Paul's has continued its volunteer work with FFH and restarted service to the Food Bank of Larimer County.
-We have initiated a Social Justice ministry, enriched our hospitality, began a Centering Prayer group, and taken several steps to strengthen our spiritual formation and mission.
+Under her leadership, St. Paul's continued its volunteer work with FFH and its commitment to the Colorado Haiti Project.
+It’s members continued their work of ministry within and beyond the parish.
+We restarted service to the Food Bank of Larimer County, initiated a Social Justice ministry, enriched our hospitality, began a Centering Prayer group, and took several steps to strengthen our spiritual formation and mission.

 One long-time parishioner sums up the views of many parishioners about the nature of St. Paul’s.
-She affirms that “There are too many nice people here” for her to have left during the split.
+She affirms that “There are too many nice people here” for her to have left during the first upheaval at her church.
 “St. Paul’s is the best place in the world for any of us to be.”